 There aren’t many camera options for the Vista, but the Runcam Wasp is the most affordable choice while still offering decent image quality.

 It also performs well in low-light situations.
-However, if you’re looking for better image quality, you should opt for the OG Cam or the Nebula Pro.
+However, if you’re looking for the best possible image quality, you should opt for the OG camera or the Nebula Pro.

 Get the Runcam Wasp here: